rwth-acis/LLM-AR-Tour-Guide/README.md

 ![Screenshots](https://github.com/user-attachments/assets/226d9f8e-caa9-486b-8300-d9b4d1dd2283)

-This repository contains a Unity Project that was used to build a Tour Guide App that utelizes Augmented Reality and Largle Language Models together to offer an engaging and personalized tour experience.
+This repository contains a Unity 6 project that was used to build a tour guide app that utelizes Augmented Reality and Largle Language Models together to offer an engaging and personalized tour experience.

+## Features
+* **Personalized Tours:** Tour content is tailored based on user interests gathered via an initial questionnaire and an interactive onboarding chat with the LLM guide.
+Gathered interest are updated continuously during the tour based on user questions.
+* **AR Tour Guide:** A [Mixed Reality Agent](https://github.com/rwth-acis/Virtual-Agents-Framework) is visualized in the user's real-world environment using AR.
+Users can choose from different guide characters.
+* **Interactive Agent:** The guide provides explanations, answers user questions, and performs animations like pointing at points of interest or walking the user to the next point of interest.
+* **LLM-Powered Content:** Tour narratives and answers are generated in real-time by Google's Gemini LLM, using Wikipedia content and Google Search grounding (RAG) to enhance accuracy and relevance.
+Guide animations are also choosen dynamically by the LLM.
+* **AR Navigation & POIs:** AR elements mark nearby main POIs and optional sub-POIs.
+An AR arrow assists with navigation towards the next POI or locating the guide.
+* **Text-to-Speech & Speech-to-Text:** Natural interaction is enabled through synthesized [voice output](https://cloud.google.com/text-to-speech) for the guide and [voice input](https://github.com/yasirkula/UnitySpeechToText) for user questions.

 ## Prompt Engineering